otacke/h5p-todo/README.md

 - Add contentId obfuscation: Use UUID instead of auto-incremented index
 - Improve tracking of results incl. support for https://github.com/h5p/h5p-php-report
 - Include support for the H5P OER Hub (probably done by the H5P core team soon)
+- Add option reset task for specific users
+- Add option to not reset the state when editing content
 - Improve content management capabilities (by replacing the list of contents with a different solution in the official plugin or by replacing it with a custom plugin - possible, done before :-))
   - Better filtering
   - Delete content(s) in list directly